ESOL

 NZQA Info

-Write a simple connected text on a familiar topic (EL)
+Write a simple connected text on a familiar topic in English language

 Level: 2